staudtlex/csvtools/README.md

 ## Usage

-`combine-csv-x.y.z.jar` takes as arguments the paths of the CSV files that are to be combined.
+`combine-csv-1.0.0.jar` takes as arguments the paths of the CSV files that are to be combined.
 The result is printed to `stdout`.

-Let us assume `combine-csv-x.y.z.jar` is located in the working directory, and the CSV files are located in `./csv-dir`.
+Let us assume `combine-csv-1.0.0.jar` is located in the working directory, and the CSV files are located in `./csv-dir`.

 Depending on whether we created a regular or an uber-jar, the commands for merging CSV files may slightly differ.